 Artists in Residence - Aly Telfer

 Aly decided to be an artist when 'she grew up' at 5 years old.
 After art school and a digression with teaching, she finally grew up 7 years ago.
-She is usually based in Soughbridge Mill in Kelbrokk Lancashire, but has come to us for ashort while.
+She is based in Soughbridge Mill in Kelbrokk Lancashire.
 Her lastest work was inspired by catching a glimpse of a fox in broad daylight running through a field alongside her car in the Brecon Beacons.
-Aly will be staying with us until the end of May.
+Aly was with us during April and May 2018.

-If you are interested in a residency at Farfield Mill please contact Jo Mobray.
+If you are interested in a residency at Farfield Mill please contact Jo Mowbray.

 Alison Scott - Residency

 Alison Scott is a painter and printermaker from Manchester.